dledr/sawtooth-bbr-chain/docs/source/family_specification.rst

 ******************************************************
-Sawtooth Supply Chain Transaction Family Specification
+Sawtooth BBR Chain Transaction Family Specification
 ******************************************************

 Overview
 ========

-The Sawtooth Supply Chain transaction family allows users to track goods as they move through a supply chain.
+The Sawtooth BBR Chain transaction family allows users to track goods as they move through a bbr chain.
 Records for goods include a history of ownership and custodianship, as well as histories for a variety of properties such as temperature and location.
 These properties are managed through a user-specifiable system of record